tzachar/local-highlight.nvim/README.md

 The plugin will take care not to reattach and to delete the autocommands when the buffer is closed.

+# User Commands

+## LocalHighlightToggle

+Toggle local highlighting for the current buffer.

+## LocalHighlightOff

+Turn local highlighting off for the current buffer.

+## LocalHighlightOnj

+Turn local highlighting on for the current buffer.

 # How the Plugin Works

 `local-highlight` will attach to a buffer and register an autocommand for the